 Attention: At this time the garden of Les Halles is undergoing a complete renovation that will transform the old park and reinvigorate the Quartier.
 The following historical information is still interesting and useful.
-We will update this page with new photos when the new garden is complete in 2013.
+We will update this page with new photos when the new garden is complete.

 The Jardin Les Halles is built on the site of the old central market of Paris, memorialized in Emile Zola's novel, "Le Ventre de Paris" ("The Belly of Paris").